M.S. Economics FAQs

 Is the Master of Science in Economics program accredited?

-All of Colorado Christian University's programs are regionally accredited by the Higher Learning Commission.
+All of Colorado Christian University's programs are accredited by the Higher Learning Commission.
 Visit our Accreditations page for details.

 How many credit hours is the M.S.
 Economics program and how long does it take to complete?